hardope/DSA/README.md

 #### Steps for inserting to end of Linked list
 * Create Node
-* Set link field of new node to null
+* Set link field of new node to None
 * Copy address of new node to last node link address

 #### Steps for inserting inbetween Linked list